wessel145/sleePY/readme.md

-#sleePY
+DEPRECIATED!

+# sleePY

-##This project is currently in development and far from finished
+## his project is currently in development and far from finished

 SleePY is a tool that monitors server resources and puts the system to sleep when possible.
 A seperate Wake On Lan script will become available soon.